-As a massage therapist, I often ask clients about their massage history and/or self care routine.
+In this article from Mindbody, this massage therapist often asks clients about their massage history and/or self care routine.
 Interestingly, the responses from clients are quite similar from “I enjoy getting massages, but I don’t get them as often as I’d like,” or “I work a lot and to tired when I get home”, or “I have little time after….”.
+Does this sound familiar?

 Massage and Your Self Care Routine